ans-group/docs.ukfast.co.uk/source/Domains/safedns/addnewdomain.md

 After you've entered everything you need and you're ready to import the domain, simply click `Add DNS Record`.

+If you're migrating your DNS from another provider, it's advisable to do a side by side comparison to ensure that all records have been copied over.

 If you purchased your domain elsewhere, you will need to change the nameservers of the domain to:

 ```bash